 Introducing Microsoft UET Consent Mode

-Microsoft UET (Universal Event Tracking) Consent Mode is designed to help marketers track valuable data while complying with privacy laws.
+Microsoft UET (Universal Event Tracking) Consent Mode has been designed to help marketers track valuable data while complying with privacy laws.

 You can use Google Tag Manager (GTM) to only fire Microsoft Ads tags when consent is granted using GTM’s Consent Overview.
-However, similar to Google’s Consent Mode V2, Microsoft is shifting towards requiring direct receipt of those consent signals.
+However, similar to Google’s Consent Mode V2, Microsoft has shifted towards requiring direct receipt of those consent signals.

 You’ll need to ensure that when a user consents (or doesn’t), that state is sent directly to Microsoft.